Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Inference Stage

 Recent research explores bypassing these limitations by conducting reasoning directly within the model's latent activation space. \citet{hao2025traininglargelanguagemodels} propose COCONUT, which allows models to reason in a continuous latent space by feeding hidden states back as subsequent inputs, enabling the encoding of multiple reasoning branches simultaneously.
 The architectural backbone of latent reasoning often involves weight-tied recurrence. \citet{saunshi2025reasoninglatentthoughtspower} posit that reasoning performance is primarily driven by computational depth rather than total parameters.
 The study demonstrates that looped architectures can simulate CoT internally through ``latent thoughts''.
 These models show strong inductive biases for reasoning tasks, suggesting that latent iterations can efficiently substitute for explicit token generation.

 A pivotal development in this area is the study of the superposition mechanism within continuous latent spaces. \citet{zhu2025reasoningsuperpositiontheoreticalperspective} demonstrate that the model can maintain multiple reasoning trajectories in a state of superposition within the continuous latent space, facilitating implicit parallel thinking that far exceeds the capabilities of traditional serial reasoning.
 The emergence of this mechanism is deeply tied to the training dynamics. \citet{zhu2025emergencesuperpositionunveilingtraining} further characterize it as a two-stage process and elucidate how the model can simultaneously maintain multiple inference traces in a continuous latent space, thereby achieving implicit parallel thinking.
 Despite its efficiency, latent reasoning introduces unique challenges. \citet{xu2025formalcomparisonchainofthoughtlatent} highlight that while latent thoughts support more efficient parallel computation, discrete CoT remains superior for tasks requiring stochastic decoding to approximate complex solutions.
+More recently, \citet{zou2026capabilities} theoretically characterize latent reasoning and prove that high certainty enables precise execution but inhibits exploration.
+This work formalizes the capabilities and fundamental limits of latent CoT.

 In summary, latent reasoning offers a path toward inference-time scaling that is not bound by the sequence-length bottlenecks of explicit CoT.
 However, balancing the robust exploration of continuous spaces with the precision of discrete symbolic logic remains a significant open question for future architecture design.